-Learn how to make a wood framed bathroom mirror – the perfect addition to our farmhouse bathroom design.
-Affiliate links are included.
+Learn how to make a DIY wood framed bathroom mirror – the perfect addition to any farmhouse bathroom design.
+Affiliate links are included – full disclosure here.

 Almost every time I share a picture of our bathroom renovation, someone asks “…but where did you get those mirrors??”
 And every time I have to answer “We made them!
 I’ll share how…just let me figure out how to explain it!”
 Sometimes it’s hard to explain DIY tutorials that are made spur-of-the-moment like these, but I’ll do my best to explain how we made these!